ixs/dss_cli/USAGE.md

-create_naslv              - Creates a logical NAS volume. date                      - Sets time and date; please use the following format: yyyy-mm-dd hh:mm:ss failover                  - This function allows you to stop, run or change the operation mode for the given server. failover_task             - Manage a failover task get_TXbytes               - Returns total number of bytes transmitted for the given interface. get_TXpackets             - Returns total number of packets transmitted for the given interface.
+create_naslv              - Creates a logical NAS volume. date                      - Sets time and date; please use the following format: yyyy-mm-dd hh:mm:ss failover                  - This function allows you to stop, run or change the operation mode for the given server. failover_safe             - Inquire if we are safe for failover/failback failover_task             - Manage a failover task get_TXbytes               - Returns total number of bytes transmitted for the given interface. get_TXpackets             - Returns total number of packets transmitted for the given interface.